slerman12/Help-me/Philosophy/Fire.md

 Though in the creation of helium-4, it (<!--the neutron / stabilization-->caring hydrogen with its extra neutron stabilizing and participating in the reaction of reconfigured electrons, and maybe protons, that emit sunlight, photons, like flame) comes in handy in the [reconfiguration engine for our sun](https://energyeducation.ca/encyclopedia/Nuclear_fusion_in_the_Sun#:~:text=This%20resulting%20proton%2Dneutron%20pair,and%20are%20released%20as%20sunlight.), where instead of hydrocarbons splitting to produce water, hydrogen conjoin to produce helium and heavy hydrogen!

-Short of some oxygen, the sun is almost fire/water!
+Short of some oxygen, the sun is almost water!

 combo-reconfiguration-of-bonding<sup>TM</sup>